Inter professional learning

 The School of Nursing offers BSc and MSc pre-registration courses in Adult Nursing, Mental Health Nursing, Mental Health Practice, and Children's Nursing.
 Comensus volunteers are often involved right from the beginning, contributing in different ways to public Open Days, student recruitment and programme planning.
 Their input into teaching ranges from speaking at lectures and seminars, to acting out roles in a simulated clinical environment.

-The School of Health Sciences covers a wide range of health professional education, offering courses in Physiotherapy, Sports Therapy, Paramedic Practice, Operating Department Practice, Health Informatics, and Acute & Emergency Care.
+The School of Sport and Health Sciences covers a wide range of health professional education, offering courses in Physiotherapy, Sports Therapy, Paramedic Practice, Operating Department Practice, Health Informatics, and Acute & Emergency Care.
 Comensus volunteers are involved in these curricula in a growing number of correspondingly diverse ways, from acting as Simulated Patients, to promoting safe practice and describing what it is like to have an operation.

 The School of Community Health & Midwifery hosts learning programmes in Health & Social Care, Midwifery, Sexual Health, Family and Community Health, Public Health, Counselling & Psychological Therapies etc. Comensus volunteers are increasingly helping to facilitate learning by, for example, being test subjects for student counsellors, sharing their experiences of being transgender, and coming to talk to students as a part of a condition specific community support group.